dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 A Dodecahedron just simply means 12 sides, and by default that is what this geometry option will give you.
 There is then two arguments that can be given one of which is a radius, and the second one is a detail value.
 This detail value can then be used to increases the number of points which will then result in a geometry that is no longer a Dodecahedron.
 It would then seem that this is another way to go about creating a kind of sphere like geometry then.
 In some cases this might be what one would want to use actually sense the sphere geometry has a very different process of creating a kind of sphere like shape.

+ I assumed that this kind of geometry must just be a clever extension of one of the other geometrys and after taking a look at the source code it would seem that this time around at least I have assumed correctly.
+This Icosahedron geometry is an extnesion of the Polyhedron Geometry class.

 ```js
 //-------- ----------
 // SCENE, CAMERA, RENDERER